Here we will take you through some easy chickens run ideas to consider when designing a chicken house. Keep reading to learn more.

 Portable Or Stationary

 There are many benefits of having either a portable or stationary coop.
-The stationary is more reliable but can be a little more challenging to put together.
+The stationary is more reliable but can be more challenging to assemble.

 Easy chicken tractors are a favorite among most chicken owners.
 They are easily moved and quick to assemble.